 Unschoolers vary widely in the experience they choose for the high school years.
 Some teens choose to focus primarily on a single interest such as a foreign language, learning computer coding, or honing musical talents.
 Other unschooling families remain child led, but opt for a more traditional route such as dual enrollment at a community college.
 No matter what the student chooses, if college is a long-term goal, it makes sense to understand what colleges expect.
-It s important for teens to understand how their high school plans may affect the range of of realistic college options.
+It is important for teens to understand how their high school plans may affect the range of of realistic college options.
 A consultation as the student enters the high school can help students and families plan a strategy for documentation with college options in mind.
 While teens can always change their minds as they grow and develop, understanding the basics of the process will allow the student to make informed choices.

 College Options That May Be Appealing to Unschoolers

 One Course at a Time Colleges

 Much like unschooling, this approach allows students to focus intensively on just one topic at a time.
 At one course at a time, or block schedule colleges, courses typically run about six weeks.
 During that time students can eat, live, sleep, and study that one topic.
 This approach can be particularly appealing to those who choose majors involving field study because it allows students to be out of the classroom and on-site for hours a day.
 Students interested in block colleges may consider Cornell College of Iowa, Colorado College, and Quest University in Canada.